sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

     > A variable of the data type **Sales Order** is created.

 2. Select **Create Sales Order variable**.
-Under Output Parameters enter the value of as `selectedOrderDetails`.
+Under Output Parameters enter the value as `selectedOrderDetails`.

     <!-- border -->![001](027.png)